-2.7 Other remuneration elements
+2.7 Other Remuneration Elements

 - 2.7.1 In addition to basic salary, all chief officer posts are entitled to: - A lease car.
-The current maximum contribution by the County Council, based on the annual rental payable for any vehicle, is £6,000 (£6,500 for the Chief Executive); or, - As an alternative to a lease car a chief officer may opt to receive a cash equivalent sum of £5,300 per annum (as at 1 April 2017) (this sum is subject to annual review); - The council operates a policy of reimbursing the membership fees incurred by a chief officer in relation to membership of a professional body; - Official business mileage undertaken by chief officers is reimbursed at the prevailing advisory rate set by HMRC in relation to company cars.
+The current maximum contribution by the county council, based on the annual rental payable for any vehicle, is £6,000 (£6,500 for the Chief Executive and Director of Resources); or, - As an alternative to a lease car, or where engaged on a contract for less than three years, a chief officer may opt to receive a cash equivalent sum of £5,300 per annum (as at 1 April 2019) (this sum is subject to annual review); - The council operates a policy of reimbursing the membership fees incurred by a chief officer in relation to membership of a professional body; - Official business mileage undertaken by chief officers is reimbursed at the prevailing advisory rate set by HMRC in relation to company cars.
 This rate is calculated on the basis that it does not include any taxable profit and no National Insurance Contribution liability as the rate is intended to reflect actual fuel costs. - Other allowances and expenses which chief officers may claim are as set out within the list provided at Annex 3 (Allowances and Expenses).
-The allowances and expenses which may be claimed are as applicable to other employees of the Council.
+The allowances and expenses which may be claimed are as applicable to other employees of the council. - Chief officers are not permitted to claim any payable enhancements as documented at Annex 2 (for example, planned overtime payments or enhancements for weekend working).

-- Chief Officers are not permitted to claim any payable enhancements as documented at Annex 2 (for example, planned overtime payments or enhancements for weekend working). - 2.7.2 To meet specific operational requirements it may be necessary in exceptional circumstances for an individual to temporarily take on additional duties or responsibilities.
-Where this is necessary and justified a temporary supplement to the salary scale for the grade must be approved in accordance with the Council's agreed policy relating to honoraria payments and acting up allowances.
+2.7.2 To meet specific operational requirements it may be necessary in exceptional circumstances for an individual to temporarily take on additional duties or responsibilities.
+Where this is necessary and justified a temporary supplement to the salary scale for the grade must be approved in accordance with the council's agreed policy relating to honoraria payments and acting up allowances.

-2.8 Performance related pay/bonus scheme
+2.8 Performance Related Pay/Bonus Scheme